cloudconfig/cloco-node-example/README.md

 ### Download and install the cloco-cli tool

-The cloco bash tool is available on pypi and requires Python and pip:
+The cloco cli tool is available on pypi and requires Python and pip:

 `pip install cloco-cli`